-In this guide, we look at the different ways we waste and lose water across the three sectors.
+In the guide below, we look at the different ways water might be wasted and lost across the three sectors.

 Summary – How We Waste & Lose Water Everyday In Society